Book Review

 POST SCRIPT:

 Another interesting aspect of savings in an economy is the idea of deferred spending, which leads me to reflect on the impact of taxes, particularly capital gains tax.
-When someone chooses to save money, they are essentially postponing their consumption, unlike someone who immediately spends at a supermarket or shopping mall.
+When someone chooses to save money, they are essentially postponing their consumption, unlike someone who immediately spends at a supermarket, shopping mall or a car dealership.
 By saving, that individual forgoes the immediate satisfaction of spending in favor of future benefits.
 Taxing those savings, particularly through capital gains tax, can feel like a penalty on the act of deferred consumption.

 What makes this more intriguing is that savings play a critical role in the economy.
 By saving, individuals enable others to borrow or invest through banks, thereby helping to circulate wealth.
 Although this is a simplified view of how banking operates (since fractional reserve banking complicates the process), the core idea remains: savings fuel economic growth by providing capital for investment and improving future opportunities for individuals and society.
 In this way, savings become vital to the ongoing circulation of wealth, contributing to long-term prosperity.